Wondering how to become a transcriber?

 Not everyone, though, wants to work full-time.
 You can cut those figures in half for part-time work.
 Transcription is a perfect side gig for moms with young children and semi-retirees.

-Q: I read how if you start your own transcription business and hire subcontractors while working as a project manager, your earning potential is high.
-In your prime of when you owned a transcription business, how much were you making?
+I read how earning potential is higher when you start your own transcription business.
+When you owned a transcription business, how much were you making?

 I still own my transcription business – Zoom Transcription Services.
 My focus is now primarily on training, but in its prime, Zoom was making six figures per year.

-Q: What kind of equipment do you need to be a transcriptionist?
-What are the initial and ongoing expenses for a transcriptionist?
+What kind of equipment do you need to be a transcriber?
+What are the expenses?

 A computer (laptop is fine) with an internet connection is needed, along with word processing and transcription software.
 MS Word is the most-used word processing software and highly recommended.